 Mood disorder symptoms might include sadness, irritability, loss of interest in usual activities, fatigue or extremely high energy, feelings of hopelessness or helplessness, or even thoughts of hurting yourself for others.
 Any of these symptoms should be discussed during a checkup.

-People with anxiety disorders may experience symptoms such as: fear, panic, rapid breathing, or heart palpitations.
-If there is a history of trauma, they may experience intrusive thoughts or nightmares about the trauma, or feel constantly on guard.
+People with anxiety disorders may experience symptoms such as fear, panic, rapid breathing, or heart palpitations.
+If there is a history of trauma, they may experience intrusive thoughts or nightmares about the trauma or feel constantly on guard.
 Anxiety can also cause people to engage in repetitive routines and checking behaviors.
-Like those above, talk with your mental health provider about these symptoms during you checkup.
+Like those above, talk with your mental health provider about these symptoms during your checkup.